FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 # Flutter Forms Guide

 This guide will take you through the steps on how to build advanced reactive forms in Flutter (Material).
 Here is a list of what we're going to do:

 - Text fields with different input types (Text, numbers, etc..)
 (Part 1)
 - Drop downs and check boxes (Part 1)
 - Local and server validations (Part 1)
 - Type heads for local and server auto completing.
 (Part 2)
 - Automatic text field population (Part 2)
-- Loading indeicators and snack bars once the form is submited.
+- Loading indicators and snack bars once the form is submitted.
 (Part 2)

 We'll start small and build up on that.
 I do not want to repeat what's on the documentation I will explain anything needed for the tutorial here but if you need to look more into something the [docs](https://api.flutter.dev/) are an incredible source.